OpenMath/OMSTD/README.md

 To build it, just run `source ./run` on top-level.
 If you have `trang.jar` and `saxon9he.jar` installed, this should build the standard for you.

+To make a final draft use `./run final` rather than `./run`  .
+This could be done locally or edit `.travis.yml` to use `run final` and allow travis to build the spec then move the final versions in git at https://openmath.github.io from the editors draft location to whetever the agreed location for the final updated revised standard is.

 * `saxon9he` is available from [sourcefourge](http://saxon.sourceforge.net/)
  * `trang` is available from [google code archive](https://code.google.com/archive/p/jing-trang/downloads)